arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 Star networks present several advantages compared to other network topologies:

-- Gateways can be added to the network anywhere and anytime without prior planning.
+- Gateways can be added to the network anywhere and anytime without prior planning
-- Message delivery is more robust since multiple gateways receive the same data packets during each uplink.
+- Message delivery is more robust since multiple gateways receive the same data packets during each uplink

 ### Data Rates